sdss/apogee_drp/docs/qa.rst

 Visit level
 -----------

-Each visit has apQA page that gives a summary and QA plots of the individual exposures as well as on the combined visit.
+Each visit has apQA page that summarizes the individual exposures and combined visit, with various QA plots included.
 Here is an example:
 `apQA-1279-59584.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/visit/apo25m/20882/1279/59584/html/apQA-1279-59584.html>`_ .
 Included on those pages is a link to plots of the spectra from each visit, e.g.
 `apPlate-1279-59584.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/visit/apo25m/20882/1279/59584/html/apPlate-1279-59584.html>`_.